pvernier/geoserver-api-examples/README.md

 # geoserver-api-examples
 A collection of scripts illustrating how to use the Geoserver API with raster data.

-### The examples are in Python, Go and cuRL commands.
+### The examples are in Python, Go and cURL commands.

 ## [coverage](https://github.com/pvernier/geoserver-api-examples/tree/master/coverage)